 - Step 3: Return the pan to the heat.
 Add the olive oil and the arugula.
 Toss well and quickly toss the arugula for about 30 seconds to 1 minute until barely wilted.
 Transfer to a bowl and sprinkle with salt and pepper to taste.

 - Step 4: Fill a medium saucepan with 3″ to 4″ of water.
 Bring to a boil.
 Once boiling, stir in the vinegar and reduce heat to medium-high so you have a good boil, but not a roaring boil.
-Break four eggs into four separate small bowls and tip each egg onto itself in the boiling water, working as quickly as you can.
+Break the eggs into four separate small bowls and tip each egg onto itself in the boiling water, working as quickly as you can.
 Boil the eggs for 2 1/2 to 3 minutes (depending on how firm you like your egg whites to be).
 As soon as the eggs are done, scoop them out with a slotted spoon and drain them on paper towels.
 Repeat with the balance of the eggs.
 (You can trim the uneven edges of each egg to make a clean shape if you’d like, but I don’t do this because I don’t like to waste any part of my beautiful eggs!)

-- Step 5: To assemble the dish — Quickly toast the bread under a broiler until golden-brown on both sides.
+- Step 5: To assemble the dish — Toast the bread under a broiler until golden-brown on both sides.
 Place each slice in the center of a plate.
 Top with a spoonful of the wilted arugula, a mushroom cap (gill-side up) and a poached egg.
 Drizzle the white truffle cream on top of the eggs and around the plates.
 Sprinkle with plenty of freshly ground black pepper and serve immediately.